School Leaders Special Classes Guidelines and Applications for Mainstream Schools with Special Classes

 Guidelines and Applications for Mainstream Schools with Special Classes

-The NCSE processes applications for school transport or students with special educational needs.
+The NCSE processes applications for school transport for students with special educational needs.

-Completed application forms should be submitted to your SENO along with the professional report(s) supporting the application.
-Applications are forwarded by the SENO to the School Transport Section in the Department of Education, who make the decision on all applications.
+The SENO will then send the application to the School Transport Section in the Department of Education, who make the decision on all applications.

 Image with various icons related to assistive technology for reading, writing, and audio playback